dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Continuous effort - not strength or intelligence - is the key to unlocking our potential.**
+**Education is the most powerful weapon which you can use to change the world.**

-Liane Cardes
+Nelson Mandela